davrdic/DavidPharmacyEleven/README.md

     Add Unit Tests.
     Add input validation.
     ManageCustomersWindow and ManageCustomersWindow
-        refactor on_edit... and on_add into reusable/shareable subroutines.
+        refactor on_edit... and on_add... into reusable/shareable subroutines.
     Qsqlrepostiries
         Maybe return Q types instead of list (see getAllCustomersData) or move conversions to helper.
     Choose between #pragma or #ifndef for consistency